gimlet-io/gimlet-website/src/concepts/components.md

 GimletD is the release manager.
 It has write access to the gitops repository (3), and encompasses all logic related to making releases, rollbacks, and git audit log processing.

-This is the only components that has write access to the gitops repository.
+This is the only component that has write access to the gitops repository.

 #### Flux
 Flux is the gitops controller.
-It polls the gitops repository (1) and applies changes to the Kubernetes cluster (2).
+It pulls the gitops repository (1) and applies changes to the Kubernetes cluster (2).

 #### Gitops repository